One of the questions we hear a lot from destination marketing organizations is: should I be advertising on Facebook or Instagram? Which one is better?

 Facebook Advertising Vs. Instagram Ads

 But that doesn’t mean Instagram is never the best choice.
 Heavily-reliant on images and video, Instagram caters to a younger crowd.
-It’s a good choice if you’re targeting Millennials or the rising Generation Z.
+It’s a good choice if you’re targeting Millennials or the rising Generation Z. Instagram is better for sharing influencer content as well.

 Both Facebook and Instagram offer a bucket load of targeting options, which makes it easy to reach specific buyer personas.
 Here are just a few of the ways you can target the right audience: